chenzubing/medprompt/README.md

 **MEDPrompt** is a collection of prompts, tools, chains  and agents for medical applications. **MEDPrompt also includes a collection of templates for using FHIR in LLM prompts (see below).** User contributions are highly appreciated!

+#### Disclaimer:
+*This repository is not associated with the [Medprompt method of prompting](https://arxiv.org/pdf/2311.16452.pdf).
+In this generic repository, [I](https://nuchange.ca) will be trying to implement the method using langchain abstractions.
+Get in touch to share your thoughts via [GitHub discussions](https://github.com/dermatologist/medprompt/discussions).
+Please submit a PR with a link to the official implementation if any.*

 ### FHIR2Text -> Convert FHIR resources to plain text
 This repository includes templates for converting **FHIR resources into a text representation** that can be injected into an LLM prompt.
 Only relevant information is extracted from the resource with simple transformations using helper functions. 🚒[**See this example usage**](/tests/test_fhir_observation_v1.py).